-Report of the Executive Board and Corporate Governance Statement (continued)
+Report of the Executive Board and Corporate Governance Statement (continued) As at 31 December 2021

 7.6 New Products Committee

 All the new activities and business of the Company are analysed and authorized by a dedicated New Products Committee (NPC).
 All involved departments within Société Générale are represented (operations, finance, risk, accounting standards, etc...) to assess the impact for the Company.